 - YOUR child may be removed from school and sent for an involuntary psychiatric examination without your knowledge or consent.
 The school is only required to notify a parent AFTER an involuntary examination has been initiated.

-- Once you child is sent for an involuntary psychiatric examination, your child can be held for 12 hours without your consent.
+- Once you child is sent for an involuntary psychiatric examination, the psychiatric facility has to initiate the examination of your children within 12 hours but still has 72 hours to conduct the examination.

 THIS IS TOO COMMON AN OCCURRENCE AND CAN HAPPEN TO YOUR CHILD.